micke/valid_email2/README.md

 ## Requirements

 This gem should work with Rails 3.2 or higher.
-It is tested against Rails 5 and 6 using:
+It is tested against Rails 5+ using:
 * Ruby-2.5
 * Ruby-2.6
 * Ruby-2.7